albert-qjinp-queuez/diffTest/readme.md

   3. from full-unit test collect all existing test functions
   4. for each individual test functions, run test with code coverage (test without build)
   5. convert and combine `(all individual test > code coverage)` into `(code line > covered by test functions)`
+    - be aware perTestCoverageMap.json is generated based on slather reports line coverage count array, line is line Index, not line Number line Index starts from 0, different from regular line Number that will start from 1
   6. commit `(code line > covered by test function)` with  `diffMark` tag

 - `diffTest`